Season 24 Episode 1a

 Season 24 Episode 3b

 "Oh No," is exactly what I said when I read the episode description and saw that Arthur was doing a parody of Freaky Friday.
-Therefore I buckled up, and came in with very low expectations for this episode.
-But just maybe, the preconcieved ideas pushed me to see out the beauty of this episode.
+Therefore I buckled up and came in with very low expectations for this episode.
+But just maybe, the preconceived ideas pushed me to see the beauty of this episode.
 As Arthur and the class take their test, Mr. Ratburn has to go to the teachers' lounge.
 Buster then goes to find him because he broke his pencil, and if we connect back to the episode "Buster the Lounge Lizard," he finally gets to visit the lounge in this episode.
 Anyhow, while in the lounge, Mr. Ratburn and Buster touch a tray at the same time to induce an electron transfer.
 The tray of food was spanakopita cooked by lightning.
 Really loved the choice of using spanakopita as the food, as it is a very fun word that is said throughout the episode and a great dish!

 The best part of the episode starts here after Mr. Ratburn and Buster switch bodies.
-It is very funny to see Buster talk with Ratburn's voice and Ratburn with Busters.
+It is very funny to see Buster talk with Ratburn's voice and Ratburn with Buster.
 To fix this Buster (in Ratburn's body) needs to go and teach the class, while Ratburn (in Buster's body) must find a way to reverse the effect of the electron transfer.
-Buster's then goes to the classroom, which is very funny and awkward, and must find a lesson plan.
-He decides to teach about Ancient Egypt by role playing.
+Buster then goes to the classroom, which is very funny and awkward, and must find a lesson plan.
+He decides to teach about Ancient Egypt by role-playing.
 This leads to the students fanning Buster (who is the Pharaoh or "Sparrow" as he says), and stacking the desks into Pyramids.
 I loved Buster's hilarious teaching, as well as his absurd grading system.

 By: Nicholas DeMarco